A rushed post, between the flipping weather patterns from dry, sunny and cold, to wet, mild and grey.

-The nocturnal serenading Tawnies mimic my angst.
+The nocturnal serenading tawnies mimic my angst.

 First the easy bit – a title: “Soft Rush – A Growing Problem”

 In my case for this film effort, I initially trawled through nearly 4 years of video clips looking for any pertinent ones, and shifting them onto a time line editing suite.

 Then the really tedious work of topping and tailing each scene, listening for aberrant audio clicks and whirrs and removing them, jiggling running orders, deleting scenes, adding text, changing fonts, spellchecking and reviewing, reviewing, reviewing.

 And right now I never want to see the thing again!

-Though in March it will get a public viewing, and the then inevitable criticisms that go with any such creative endeavour.
+Though in March, it will get a public viewing, and the then inevitable criticisms that go with any such creative endeavour.

-The result is, after checking my numbers today, nearly 5,000 images taken and screened in the last month, and whittled down to a usable few, sufficient to feature the different snowdrops as they progress from emergence to full open flower.
+The result is, after checking my numbers today, nearly 5,000 images taken and screened in the last month, and whittled down to a usable few, sufficient to feature the different snowdrop forms as they progress from emergence to full open flower.
 At the same time, flowering dates, and last flower times are noted, as well as the numbers of flowers produced for the named cultivars in the retyred matrix garden.

 I usually succumb to a few new forms from Avon bulbs each year, but shan’t be adding this snowdrop to my shopping list in view of its price.
-I never pay anything like this for a snowdrop!
-It is described as “being found in a hedge in Ceredigion, South (West) Wales, where millions of G. nivalis hide from tractors…” and frankly looks a bit of an oddity, with the aberrant petal from the ovary base.
-Also I wonder just how reliable this flower formation might be…
+I never pay anything like this for a snowdrop.
+It’s described as “being found in a hedge in Ceredigion, South (West) Wales, where millions of G. nivalis hide from tractors…” and frankly looks a bit of an oddity, with the aberrant petal from the ovary base.
+Also, I wonder just how reliable this particular aberrant flower form might be, long term.

-Back to Welsh Whiskers though, and I’d really like to know more about where this bulb came from.
+Back to G. ‘Welsh Whiskers’ though, and I’d really like to know more about where this bulb came from.
 What was the history, the magic human story of where these millions of G. nivalis came from?
-For human stories there would be – I’m concluding that naturalised snowdrops are inextricably interlinked in fascinating historical triangles of plants, places and people.
-These whiskered Welsh forms were no doubt safely hedgerow hunkered, way before tractors had even been imagined!
+For human stories there would be – I’ve concluded that naturalised snowdrops are inextricably interlinked in fascinating historical triangles of plants, places and people.
+These whiskered Welsh forms were no doubt safely hedgerow hunkered, way before tractors had even been imagined.

 Life under constant threat.

-than plucked out.
+Than plucked out.